-57. Rates of Pay and Related Matters
+60. Rates of Pay and Related Matters

-- 57.1 The minimum annual salary paid to employees will be in accordance with the rates set out in Schedules 4 and 5. - 57.2 The Council, on first engaging or promoting an employee, will correctly classify the employee, taking into consideration the type of duties that it intends giving that employee.
-The Council will advise the employee in writing of their classification. - 57.3 In classifying an employee, the Council will observe the procedure set out in Schedule 2, to ascertain the appropriate salary level.
+- 60.1 The minimum annual salary paid to employees will be in accordance with the rates set out in Schedules 4 and 5. - 60.2 The Council, on first engaging or promoting an employee, will correctly classify the role of the employee, taking into consideration the type of duties that it intends giving that employee.
+The Council will advise the employee in writing of their classification. - 60.3 In classifying an employee, the Council will observe the procedure set out in Schedule 2, to ascertain the appropriate classification level.
 On initial appointment, the employer may recognise an employee's previous relevant experience to ascertain the correct incremental point for the classification.

-58. Superannuation
+61. Superannuation

-- 58.1 The Council will pay superannuation contributions for each employee into a complying superannuation fund. - 58.2 The Statewide Superannuation Fund will remain the default fund. - 58.3 The provisions of this Clause apply to all employees covered by this Agreement with the following exceptions: - 64.3.1 Casual employees working less than 10 hours per week; - 64.3.2 An employee who is engaged for less than 10 continuous weeks.
+- 61.1 The Council will pay superannuation contributions for each employee into a complying superannuation fund. - 61.2 The Statewide Superannuation Fund will remain the default fund. - 61.3 The provisions of this Clauseapply to all employees covered by this Agreement with the following exceptions: - 61.3.1 Casual employees working less than 10 hours per week;

+61.3.2 An employee who is engaged for less than 10 continuous weeks.

-59. Salary Sacrifice
+62. Salary Sacrifice

-- An employee, other than a casual employee, can elect to have an amount of their current salary paid each pay period by the employer into a complying superannuation fund on their behalf. - Any contribution made by the employer on behalf of the employee will represent a deemed contribution.
-This is made on behalf of the member, and is paid from their gross salary, reducing the employee's taxable salary - An employee can elect to vary the amount of salary sacrifice paid to the employee's nominated superannuation fund at any time by providing written notice to the Council.
-All costs associated with doing so must be borne by the employee.
+- 62.1 An employee, other than a casual employee, can elect to have an amount of their current salary paid each pay period by the employer into a complying superannuation fund on their behalf. - 62.2 Any contribution made by the employer on behalf of the employee will represent a deemed contribution.
+This is made on behalf of the member, and is paid from their gross salary, reducing the employee's taxable salary - 62.3 An employee can elect to vary the amount of salary sacrifice paid to the employee's nominated superannuation fund at any time by providing written notice to the Council.
+All costs associated with doing so must be borne by the employee. - 62.4 Employees, other than a casual employee, may sacrifice part of their salary in return for other benefits, as approved by the Australian

-Employees, other than a casual employee, may sacrifice part of their salary in return for other benefits, as approved by the Australian Taxation Office, as legally allowable items (e.g. novated car lease).
+Taxation Office, as legally allowable items (e.g. novated car lease).
 All Fringe Benefits Tax and other costs must be borne by the employee.

-60. Reclassification
+63. Reclassification

-- 60.1 Employees may request in writing, to have their classification reviewed by their Director. - The Director will request Human Resources to review the request in context of: - 60.2.1 the position description of the role; - 60.2.2 what duties and responsibilities are required in the role; - 60.2.3 Classification criteria set out in Schedule two (2) and Schedule (3) of this Agreement. - 60.3 Human Resources will make recommendation to the Director.
-The Director will decide on a classification change. - The applicant will receive a written response to their request from their Director within six weeks of having made the application.
-If the applicant is unsuccessful, written reasons will be provided. - A successful application for reclassification will start from the date of the employee's latest application.
+- 63.1 Employees may request in writing, to have their classification reviewed by their Director. - 63.2 The Director will request the People and Culture team to review the request in context of: - 63.2.1 The position description of the role; - 63.2.2 What duties and responsibilities are required in the role; - 63.2.3 Classification criteria set out in Schedule two (2) and Schedule (3) of this Agreement. - 63.3 The applicant will receive confirmation of their request on submission to the People and Culture team will review the request within eight (8) weeks and a recommendation will be made to the relevant Director. - 63.4 A successful application for reclassification will start from the date of the employee's latest application. - 63.5 If the applicant is unsuccessful, the Director will meet with the applicant to explain the reasons for the decision.

-61. Higher Duties
+64. Higher Duties

 The parties acknowledge that by taking on higher duties, employees will gain experience, skills and enhance their career prospects and goals.
-Undertaking higher duties is an important experiential part in employees' ongoing career development.
+Undertaking higher duties is an important experiential component in an employees' ongoing career development.